 There is more than one way to qualify for the contact representative position.
 This position relies heavily on your ability to research taxpayer accounts, analyze information to provide guidance to taxpayers, and exceptional customer service skills.
 No degree is required; however, a degree alone may qualify you.

-Apply today by following the links below for your city:
+Apply before the announcements close by following the links below for your city:

 For additional virtual information sessions on these positions, visit the Events page.